 5. Summary

 Some caution is needed about the interpretation of the slope in these short time series.
 Here most of the stems/bushes were measured for at least two years, so the above trend lines may represent nothing more than normal growth in stems as the bushes mature or senescence in berry production and berry weight as stem age.
 As an analogy, consider measuring the heights of children as they grow up.
 If the same cohort of children is repeated measured, you would expect to see a positive trend for many years simply as an artifact of the maturation.
+It may turn out that stem diameter is a surrogate for the stem age which, in turn could be a predictor for the berry count but at the moment there is insufficient information to know if this happens.

 One way to deal with this problem is to NOT repeatedly sample the same bushes/stems over time.
 By taking a new sample each year (hopefully randomly selected), the variation in age in the sample should be similar over time (assuming that the soap berry plants are in “steady state”).